cds-snc/holidays-canada/README.md

 # Canada Public Holidays API

 Canada has public holidays, but when are they?
-UK people when [UK bank holidays](https://www.gov.uk/bank-holidays) are — Canadians who can’t yet move to Liverpool still deserve to know when they can sleep in.
+UK people know when [UK bank holidays](https://www.gov.uk/bank-holidays) are — Canadians who can’t yet move to Liverpool still deserve to know when they can sleep in.

 This is an API that lists